*First published June 2016. Updated August 2021!

 Keep adding springs to your crown, until you get your desired look.

-For a fuller look, use more springs and use less sprigs for a more whimsical look.
+For a fuller look, use more springs.
+Use fewer sprigs for a more whimsical look.
 We decided to go with a fuller crown, which used almost two bunches of baby’s breath.
+If you want, you can add ribbon or twine to hang down the back.